eva-ics/evapanel/README.md

 EvaPanel is a lightweight WebKit-based kiosk web-browser with remote controls, focused on HMI (human-machine-interface) web-applications.

-EvaPanel development is focused on Linux.
+EvaPanel is developed for Linux.
 Building Windows binaries is possible, but certain functions may not work properly.

 ## Features